c-mccormick007/discrete_notes/Chapter 1.1-1.7 - Logic A/Section 1.4 - Logical Equivalence.md

 - $q$: The patient has high blood pressure

-The use of the English word "or" throughout the example is assumed to be [[disjunction]] (i.e., the inclusive or). [[Discrete Computing/Chapter 1 - Logic/Key Terms/De Morgan's Laws]] says that the following two English statements are [[logically equivalent]]:
+The use of the English word "or" throughout the example is assumed to be [[Disjunction]] (i.e., the inclusive or). [[Discrete Computing/Chapter 1.1-1.7 - Logic A/Key Terms/De Morgan's Laws]] says that the following two English statements are [[Logically Equivalent]]:

 The second version swaps the role of [[Disjunction]] and [[Conjunction]]:
 ## $¬(p∧q) ≡ (¬p∨¬q)$